The Collector (1965 film): Home media

+Reception

 Critical response

 Bosley Crowther of The New York Times wrote that Terence Stamp's character was "entirely mystifying and fascinating" at the beginning, but once it became apparent that nothing more was going to be learned about him "he tends to become monotonous, and finally, a melodramatic blob."
 Crowther's review concluded that Wyler had made "a tempting and frequently startling, bewitching film, but he has failed to make it any more than a low-key chiller that melts in a conventional puddle of warm blood towards the end."
 A positive review in Variety called the film "a solid, suspenseful enactment of John Fowles' bestselling novel," directed by Wyler "with taste and imagination."
 Philip K. Scheuer of the Los Angeles Times wrote of the film that "if it is too clinical to touch any of the livelier emotions — the strongest one it can arouse is hope, and this is blasted again and again — it still manages to picque intellectual curiosity sufficiently to attract the art-house patron in search of the odd or offbeat."

 Philip Kopper of The Washington Post called it "a fantastic film" that he thought was stronger than the novel because Wyler "removed many of the redundancies and collateral elements."
 Writing for The Courier-Journal, William Mootz praised the film for its "atmosphere of oppressive tension" and an "anguishing excursion into horror fiction."

 Edith Oliver of The New Yorker panned the film as "a preposterous fake that pretends to deal seriously with psychopathic behavior but cannot be taken seriously even as a thriller.
 It evokes no pity, no wonder, no horror, no suspense, no belief, and who cares how it comes out?"
 John Russell Taylor of Sight & Sound wrote that while the film played as a "diluted version" of the novel, "what we are left with, though paper-thin, is perfectly clear and rather grippingly told."
 The Monthly Film Bulletin stated that "all the tensions between scenes, the undercurrents beneath what the characters say and do, seem to have disappeared, leaving a good story adequately told but without much cutting edge ...
 On the other hand, the main body of the story comes over remarkably well."

+The novel's author, John Fowles, insisted on writing the screenplay himself for the next film adaptation of his work The Magus, apparently motivated by his disappointment with this film.
+The Magus was a critical disaster, some of the blame being laid upon drastic rewrites of Fowles' screenplay.

-As of 2025, on the internet review aggregator Rotten Tomatoes, The Collector has a 100% approval rating, based on 13 reviews.
+As of 2025, on the internet review aggregator Rotten Tomatoes, The Collector has an 81% approval rating, based on 16 reviews.